 Understanding Derivative Green Cards

-This benefit is transferable, under US immigration law, to dependent family members, who are called ‘derivatives’: the winners of DV can bring their spouses and their unmarried children under the age of 21 with them to the US.
+Under U.S. immigration law, this benefit transfers to dependent family members, known as ‘derivatives’; DV winners can bring their spouses and unmarried children under the age of 21 with them to the U.S.

 The derivative green card process ties directly into your first Diversity Visa application.
 This means that you will have to learn how to apply, and the legal proceedings for your family members to obtain the status of lawful permanent residents.